mktgurl/hacknotes/techmixers2017.md

 Contact: Eric Preisz of Vantechy Meetup
 https://www.meetup.com/VanTechy/messages/boards/thread/50453849

-There are some interesting talks as well...
+There are some interesting talks as well..

 **Jan 5, 2017 - PDXWIT Yoga and Mindfulness to Reboot in a High Tech World**
 Location: Momemtum Studio, 1028 Southeast Water Avenue, Portland, OR 97214